2csqd2/2csqd2.github.io/journal.md

 I woke up at 5:30 am played 18 holes and returned home at 10:05 am...yes!
 I made Harper and Palmer more food since they asked for a snack when I got home.

 ### 5/27/2020
 I woke up at 5:30 am and went to work and returned home at 2:30pm.
 I printed some coloring templates for Palmer so that we could make some 'villan' templates so he could play with his action templates.
 I played with Palmer while Harper was doing her Zoom dance class.
 At about 5:30 pm I made a salad, cooked pizza, and made 3 plates for the kids dinner.
+I also found a print out of Lachelle's therapy 'homework,' it was some kind of relationship perception/satisfaction scale.
+Predicatbly it said she felt secure financially and she felt that her new relationship had 'more' in store for her than the current one.

 ### 5/28/2020
 I woke up at 5:30 and went to work.
 I picked up Chik-Fil-A sandwiches and waffle fries for dinner.